k0sproject/k0sctl/README.md

 ## Development status

 K0sctl is ready for use and in continuous development.
-It is still at a stage where maintaining backwards compatibility is not a high priority goal.

-Missing major features include at least:

-* The released binaries have not been signed
-* The configuration specification and command-line interface options are still evolving

 ## Usage